Marvel Studios: Legends: Background

 Marvel Studios: Legends was announced in December 2020 as a new series that would revisit characters from the Marvel Cinematic Universe (MCU) ahead of their appearances in new feature films and Disney+ series as part of Phase Four of the MCU.
 The series features short episodes made up of footage from past MCU films that featured the highlighted character, moment, or object.
 Two episodes were initially announced, with one for Wanda Maximoff and one for Vision ahead of their roles in WandaVision.
 Upon its announcement, many commentators believed the series would be a clip show and a good way to remind viewers of a character's history and allow casual viewers a quick way to catch-up without watching hours of past MCU content.
 Chaim Gartenberg at The Verge also likened the series to the one-page recaps Marvel Comics uses to similarly catch readers up for ongoing stories.
-Colliders Matt Goldberg felt Marvel Studios: Legends did not cost Disney or Marvel Studios "anything more than some editor's work and a bit of music" to produce given each episode's length and content.
+Colliders Matt Goldberg felt Marvel Studios: Legends did not cost Disney or Marvel Studios "anything more than some editor's work and a bit of music" to produce, given each episode's length and content.

 Subsequent Legends episodes were released for Falcon, Winter Soldier, Zemo, and Sharon Carter; Loki and the object the Tesseract; Natasha Romanoff / Black Widow; Peggy Carter, the Avengers Initiative, and the Ravagers group; the Ten Rings; Clint Barton / Hawkeye; Dr. Stephen Strange, Wong, and Wanda Maximoff / Scarlet Witch; Thor, Jane Foster, and Valkyrie; Bruce Banner; T'Challa, Shuri, and the Dora Milaje; and the Guardians of the Galaxy members Mantis and Drax, which concluded the first season.

 The second season of Legends began in February 2023, and includes episodes for Scott Lang / Ant-Man, Hank Pym and Janet van Dyne, and Hope van Dyne / Wasp; the remaining Guardians of the Galaxy members Peter Quill, Gamora, Nebula, Rocket, Kraglin, and Groot; Nick Fury, Maria Hill, Talos and the Skrulls, Everett K. Ross, and James Rhodes / War Machine; "Variants" and the TVA; Carol Danvers, Monica Rambeau, and Kamala Khan; the Guardians of the Multiverse; and Riri Williams.

-The third season of Legends began in July 2025, and features the episode for Wakanda's War Dogs.
+The third season of Legends began in July 2025, and features the episode for Wakanda's War Dogs, and the mutant Apocalypse.